PhoenixAthens/Atari-6507-Development/cleanMem/README.md

 Then, during the subtraction (which is usually an addition of the two's complement), if the result is less than the original number, the carry flag stays 1, indicating that no "borrow" was needed.
 But if the result is greater than the original number, it means we've "borrowed" and the carry flag is reset to 0.

 So, setting the carry flag before subtraction is like saying "we haven't borrowed anything yet".
 Then, the subtraction operation checks if a "borrow" is needed and updates the carry flag accordingly.

+(Try understanding the above text in context of subtracting `-45` from `34` and do the calculation as specified above in Binary format!!)

 ---